CommodoreAlex/Ansible/README.md

 ---

-This repository is intended for users who want to leverage Ansible for managing Linux-based environments in an automated, secure, and efficient manner, including handling patch management cycles.
+This repository is intended for users who want to learn and practice Ansible automation for managing Linux-based environments in an automated, secure, and efficient manner, with a focus on hands-on tutorials and training materials.